NickkciN7/Random-Movie-Displayer/README.md

     5 addition routes now: rating, comment, login, signup, and logout main page the / route:
-        now does a bunch of querys with sqlalchemy, such as getting all the comments and ratings for a particualar movie and passes that information to the index.html to populate information on the webpage.
+        Now does a bunch of querys with sqlalchemy, such as getting all the comments and ratings for a particualar movie and passes that information to the index.html to populate information on the webpage.
     rating:
         Deletes old rating if exists, posts a new rating, then redirect to main page.
 Uses the sqlaclchemy library to interact with the database